MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

 Most PlayFab services, such as PlayStream or Matchmaking, are included with every paid PlayFab tier as part of our core offering.
-However, PlayFab Multiplayer Servers and Parties are billed on a consumption basis.
+However, PlayFab Parties is billed on a consumption basis.
 This document describes the billing plan for Parties.

 ## What comes with your basic PlayFab Core Services package?